Pseudo Elements

 Selection

-It applies styles to highlighted text.
+Applies styles to highlighted/selected text.

 Try selecting the text below to see the custom selection styling.